cactuzhead/Advanced-Progress-Bars/index.md

 ## Copy to Clipboard
 Instead of manually typing the code block, or setting up a hotkey,  you can use the `Copy to Clipboard` button, found at the top of the `APB` settings page to quickly copy it for later pasting into Obsidian.

+## Applying Settings Changes
+To see the changes you've made in the settings, you may need to switch back and forth between notes or reload Obsidian to refresh the active note.

+However, if a new progress bar is added to a note, it will display correctly, even if the existing progress bars on the same page haven't been refreshed yet.

 ## Multiple Advanced Progress Bars
 You can also stack progress bars by adding additional bars within the same code block, see example below.
 ````